lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 Besides replacing the srun command you need to be aware that **MUST always allocates an extra process**, i.e. if you issue a `mustrun -np 4 ./a.out` then MUST will start 5 processes instead.
-This is usually not critical, however in batch jobs **make sure to allocate CPUs for this extra task**.
+This is usually not critical, however in batch jobs **make sure to allocate an extra CPU for this task**.

 Finally, MUST assumes that your application may crash at any time.
 To still gather correctness